Random Stabbing Spree Suspect Who Killed Columbia Student, Hurt Tourist Tied to Earlier Attack: Sources

 The 29-year-old wasn't hurt and the tourist is expected to be OK.

+That initial attack was reported around 12:30 a.m.
+Thursday -- again with a knife and near Cathedral Parkway and Manhattan Avenue, law enforcement sources said.
+A witness said the suspect stabbed his friend in the neck and ran off.
+The friend was taken to a hospital with non-life-threatening injuries, the sources said.

+Police walked the 25-year-old suspect out of the 26th Precinct late Friday following charges of murder, assault and criminal possession of a weapon.
+He refused to answer questions as he was escorted into a police vehicle.

-News 4 has learned the suspect in the case has five prior arrests, including on charges of conspiracy, assault with intent to cause physical injury and gang assault.
+News 4 has learned Pinkney has five prior arrests, including on charges of conspiracy, assault with intent to cause physical injury and gang assault.
 He is currently on parole in connection with a gang assault robbery and has no history of emotional disturbances, law enforcement sources say.